Staff

 Director of Community Engagement & Outreach

-Marcelina Mendoza (she/her/ella) is the Outreach Coordinator for Skagit Legal Aid.
-She is a lifelong resident of Skagit County and does not imagine living anywhere else.
-She feels grateful for the opportunity to serve Skagit County residents by providing legal assistance and outreach services.
+Marcelina Mendoza (she/her/ella) serves as the Director of Community Engagement and Outreach for Skagit Legal Aid.
+A proud long time resident of Skagit County, Marcelina feels a deep sense of gratitude for the opportunity to support her community by providing essential legal assistance and outreach services.

 Auston Jimmicum